AnnaSzczolko/orderApp/README.md

 Create a new order.

-The order is stored on the server in a JSON file.
+Orders are stored on the server using JSON-based data storage.

 Request body example: